 The "WAi" app developed by the Technology Development Team for the WAi Championship

-Since the real-time leaderboard let us check our scores and rankings, the top racers fiercely competed to defend their positions and climb even higher in the standings.
-With the real-time rankings displayed on the screen against the backdrop of an F1 track, it even felt like I was a real racer (?).
+Since the real-time leaderboard let us check our scores and rankings, the top racers fought fiercely to defend their positions and climb even higher in the standings.
+With the real-time rankings displayed against the backdrop of an F1 track, it actually felt like I was a real racer (?).

 The WAi Championship leaderboard, where I could check my team's and my own rankings in real time